230140111021tej/smart-crop-advisory/README.md

 ## 📊 How Results & Decisions Are Explained

-### 1. **Model Outputs**
+1. **Model Outputs:**
-- The system returns **confidence scores for all major crops**, not just the best match.
+   The system returns **confidence scores for all major crops**, not just the best match.
 This transparency helps you see how close other crops are to your conditions.

-### 2. **Visualizations**
+2. **Visualizations:**
    - **Bar Chart:** Quickly spot which crops are most recommended.
    - **Pie Chart:** See the distribution of confidence across crops.
    - **Radar Chart:** Compare your soil/weather with typical crop requirements.

-### 3. **Decision Support**
+3. **Decision Support:**
-- The recommended crop is the one with the highest confidence.
-- Charts show why a crop was recommended—if your conditions closely match the ideal, you'll see a high confidence.
-- The radar chart highlights gaps between local conditions and crop requirements, supporting better agronomic decisions.
+   The recommended crop is the one with the highest confidence.
+Charts show why a crop was recommended—if your conditions closely match the ideal, you'll see a high confidence.
+The radar chart highlights gaps between local conditions and crop requirements, supporting better agronomic decisions.

-### 4. **Robust Dataset**
+4. **Robust Dataset:**
-- Trained on a synthetic yet domain-accurate dataset with thousands of samples, covering India's major crops and realistic environmental parameters.
+   Trained on a synthetic yet domain-accurate dataset with thousands of samples, covering India's major crops and realistic environmental parameters.

 ---